-Cryptocurrencies and altcoins are virtual currencies that have their own dedicated blockchain and primarily serve the purpose of being used as a medium for digital payments.
+If you understand one thing about the difference between cryptocurrencies, let it be this: Cryptocurrencies and altcoins are virtual currencies that have their own dedicated blockchain and primarily serve the purpose of being used as a medium for digital payments.
 In comparison, tokens operate on top of a blockchain that acts as a medium for the creation and execution of decentralized apps (DApps) and smart contracts.
 The tokens are used to facilitate the transactions.

 Tokens Are Introduced Through the ICO Process

 Tokens are not simply created out of thin air.
 On the contrary, the creation and distribution of tokens are initiated through an Initial Coin Offering (ICO).
 Essentially, an ICO is a crowdfunding exercise.
 What is crowdfunding?
 In layman’s terms, a crowdfunding event involves the practice of funding a project by raising a small amount of capital from a large number of investors.

 ICOs are a perfect way to raise funds for a new token.
 They're cheap, clean, and involve less regulatory paperwork than other forms of capital raises.